---

 different naming convention, such as snake case, for object keys, you can set

-option to never
+the `properties` option to `never`:

 // .eslintrc